 The person who had submitted the story was very quiet while I was talking, and really had nothing to say to any of my questions.
 It was like my persepctive had never entered their mind at all while writing it.

 None of the others in the group seemed to have concidered it either, because once I finished relaying my story about Will, one of them exclaimed «What a facinating story!»

 I had to stiffle a chuckle.
 This is why we hardly ever get realistic depictions of bullying.
-Because the people writing the stories never were on the receiving end, and the editors haven’t either.
-That’s why us bullying victims just roll our eyes every time we see a depiction of a bully who suffered some trauma, and then we should believe they are the «real» victims.
+Because the people writing the stories never were on the receiving end, neither were the editors.
+That’s why bullying victims just roll our eyes every time we see a depiction of a bully who suffered some trauma, and then we are supposed to believe they are the «real» victims.

 Honestly, the only realistic depiction of bullying and its psychological effects I have seen in any fiction, is in the novel Let the Right One In.
 But that is because author John Ajvide Lindqvist was bullied in school, and the book draws heavily on his own experiences growing up.
 And it shows.
 Even though the book is about vampires, it carries a realism most «realistic» fiction can only dream about.

-And I have to admit, for me the most satisfying part of Let the Right One In, was when the bullies had their heads ripper off.
+And I have to admit, for me the most satisfying part of Let the Right One In, was when the bullies had their heads ripped off.